webmaxru/node-red-contrib-neo4j-bolt/README.md

 # Neo4j Bolt with shareable driver

-A <a href="http://nodered.org" target="_new">Node-RED</a> node with the shareable server configuration that lets you run generic cypher queries on a Neo4j graph database.
+A <a href="http://nodered.org" target="_new">Node-RED</a> node with the shareable server configuration that lets you run generic cypher queries on a Neo4j graph database and receive all types of Neo4j records.

 ## Install